 Ulnar collateral ligament

-Ulnar collateral ligaments are found in the thumb, wrist, and elbow.
+Ulnar collateral ligaments are found in the thumb, wrist, and elbow regions.
 In the thumb, the ulnar collateral ligament runs beside the metacarpophalangeal joint.
-When injured, the thumb may be immobilized.
+If injured, the thumb may be immobilized for treatment.
 This ligament is not the same as the ulnar collateral ligament of the wrist.
 The ulnar collateral ligament of the wrist joint is a rounded cord.
 It attaches to the end of the ulna's styloid process.
 This ligament is not to be confused with the ulnar collateral ligament of the elbow, which is a thick, triangular band.
 This band has two sections: anterior and posterior.
-The anterior is attached to the front part of the medial epicondyle of the humerous.
+The anterior is attached to the front part of the medial epicondyle of the humerus.
 The posterior section is attached to the lower and back section of the medial epicondyle.
-The injury of the ulnar collateral ligament of the elbow can be either a slow deterioration or an acute rupture.
+An injury of the ulnar collateral ligament of the elbow can be either due to a slow deterioration or an acute rupture.
 Stress on the ulna will cause slow deterioration, while collisions may cause an acute rupture.